sablonier/flexcards/README.md

 - [Resources](#resources)

 :no_bell:
-Before you start using this experimental work for production you should probably read about *what browser versions are supported with Bootstrap 4*.
-Have a look here: [Browsers supported](http://v4-alpha.getbootstrap.com/getting-started/browsers-devices/)
+Before you start using this experimental work for production you should probably read about *what browser versions are supported with Bootstrap 4 alpha*.
+Current 4.0.0beta-Version has no page available for this, but you can have a look here about former alpha version: [Browsers supported](http://v4-alpha.getbootstrap.com/getting-started/browsers-devices/)

 ## <a name="features"></a>Features
-Flexcards is using Bootstrap 4 Card component for a gallery-like (or 'pinterest-like' you might throw in) solution for blog entries or any other content, ordered in read direction for all devices, using paging if needed.
-The cards can contain any contenttypes, by default it it relies on 'entries' and 'pages' contenttypes.
+Flexcards is using Bootstrap 4 card component for a gallery-like (or 'pinterest-like' you might throw in) solution for blog entries or any other content, ordered in read direction for all devices, using paging if needed.
+The cards can contain any contenttypes, by default it relies on 'entries' and 'pages' contenttypes.

+Since version 0.1.1beta flexcards has responsive image support with common <picture> tags and in use of built-in Bolt CMS thumbnail generation without extensions.
+Flexcards supports proportional image resizing, addressing width and height of the uploaded original image.

 ####Default structure
 ![Default structure](screenshots/readme_flex_structure.png)